2010 to Present

 - In the fall of 2020, volunteers gathered at socially-distanced ‘scanning stations’ in the parking lot of the Clubhouse to scan 135 years of archives.
 Key archives and historical engraved silver pieces were later displayed in an archives cabinet that was purchased to showcase the club’s history.

-- Community Outreach service projects benefited Off Their Plate, Reach Out and Read Greater Philadelphia, Philabundance, Philadelphia Children’s Foundation, the Drueding Center, Camp Sojourner Girls’ Leadership Camp, … In 2020-21, Community Outreach projects initiated as charity drives but later pivoted to outdoor, in-person projects that utilized the Clubhouse parking lot.
+- Community Outreach service projects benefited Off Their Plate, Reach Out and Read Greater Philadelphia, Philabundance, Philadelphia Children’s Foundation, the Drueding Center, Camp Sojourner Girls’ Leadership Camp and Interfaith Hospitality Network of the Main Line.
+In 2020-21, Community Outreach projects initiated as charity drives but later pivoted to outdoor, in-person projects that utilized the Clubhouse parking lot.

 - Meeting Meals, through which the club partnered with local caterers who offered menus for Membership Meetings and donated a portion of the sales to the club, replaced Tea Table for virtual meetings.